Stay in the loop

 Myths and Facts about The Villages

-The developers (Elite International Wealth Mgt. and Ratkovich Company) claim the development will be ‘walkable’ and provide ‘housing’.
+The developers (foreign investment firm Elite International Wealth Mgt. and Ratkovich Company – scroll down for more about them) claim the development will be ‘walkable’ and provide ‘housing’.
 They claim that the average Alhambran (whose median income according to US Census reports, is $57,000/year), can afford to live in their luxury units.
 Read myths and facts about The Villages.

 Why this project is preposterous

-It’s in the middle of Alhambra’s industrial land, so there’s no where to walk to, unless it’s on the far side of the owner’s property across Fremont, where there’s a Starbucks, Subway and cell phone shop.
+It’s in the middle of Alhambra’s industrial land, so there’s no where to walk to, unless it’s on the far west-side of the owner’s property across Fremont a 15 min. walk across the 38-acre property, where a Starbucks, Subway and cell phone shop are in a commercial food court strip of land.

-This area is a known Superfund polluted site.
+This area is a known EPA Superfund site.
 Historically, the property used to be an industrial plant for airplane parts.

 Located at the corner of Fremont Avenue and Mission Road, C F Braun & Company was one of the most formidable petrochemical engineering companies in the world during the post World War II period….
 Braun’s products were used in office buildings, power plants, oil refineries, and ships at a time when the world saw Industrial America on the march.
 CF Braun, An Alhambra Institution, by Gary Freuholz at Dilbeck Realty

-When all done after the 8-12 years of construction, the 1,061 units will bring nearly 7,752 more cars onto this street per day to what is already there, and according to the Environmental Impact Review, the traffic cannot be mitigated if this project goes in.
+When all done after the 8-12 years of construction, the 839 to 1,061 units will bring nearly 7,752 more cars onto this street per day to what is already there, and according to the Environmental Impact Review, the traffic cannot be mitigated if this project goes in.
+Read the Traffic Study on the F-EIR document, and refer to the Appendices to see what data they used to compose the traffic study.
+(Do a search for “traffic.”)

 Based on the analysis included in the FEIR [ Final draft of the Environmental Impact Review], the Project would result in significant and unavoidable impacts related to Air Quality… and Transportation [aka: traffic]

-The fate of the 710 freeway 10 blocks away has not been addressed, the General Plan for the City, that hasn’t been updated in 30 years, hasn’t been finalized, the huge empty lot across the street is still a big question mark, and the traffic effects of the new 124-condo complex 9 blocks away at Valley/Marengo (“Woodhaven”) hasn’t been taken into account.
+The fate of the 710 freeway 10 blocks away has not been addressed, the General Plan for the City, that hasn’t been updated in 30 years, hasn’t been finalized, the 12-acre huge empty lot across the street is still a big question mark, and the actual (not projected) traffic effects of the 124-condo complex still in construction nine blocks away at Valley/Marengo (“Woodhaven”, another misnomer) should be taken into account in the “Villages” outdated (from Feb.
+2018) traffic studies.

-New condo comps at “Woodhaven”, 9 blocks away
+New condo comps at “Woodhaven”, 9 blocks away, as of June 2020

 New apartment comps in Alhambra: 88 Alhambra Place

-At Shea construction 88 Alhambra Place (behind the Sprouts in downtown Alhambra), as of July 2020, studio and one bedroom apartments start in the low $2,100 range depending on the amenities in the apartment and duration of the lease.
+- studio and one bedroom apartments start in the low $2,100 range depending on the amenities in the apartment and duration of the lease.
 Everything is driven by the terms of the lease.
-The two bedroom units start in the mid $2,800 range and can go up to the $6,000-7,000 if the person signs a short term lease.
-The 3 bedroom apartment start in the high $3,000 range to the low $4,000 range.

 Will they be importing the ‘birds’?